chandradhargowtham/SimpleWebsiteManagerPhp/README.md

 9. Color Codes for Article Type (php,unity etc).
 10.Image upload has a 2MB limit (can be changed in image.php) and can only upload jpg,png and gif files(can also be changed).
 11.MD5 hashing for passwords.
-12.Reset Password option.
+12.Reset Password option with Reset code which only works for one time reset - Need to enter your website Domain for mailing (AuthDB/resetPassword.php)

 Upcoming features:
 1. Better Search.
 2. Better hashing of passwords.
-3. Current reset password is not secure.
-Will generate temp token for password reset and email it.
-4. Form Validation (JS).
+3. Form Validation.

 Credits:
 1. Basic FrontEnd HTML/CSS and backend PHP by Chandradhar (https://github.com/chandradhargowtham).